-Performers: Stephen Furnstahl, Paul Hashagen, Naomi Kroll Hassebroek, Michele d’Arcy Marincola, Lisa B. Malter, Norton Owen, Peter Rosenbaum, Christopher E. Swindlehurst, Liz Thompson, Anthony Tung, Lynda Zycherman.
+Performers: Stephen Furnstahl, Mark Hanford, Paul Hashagen, Naomi Kroll Hassebroek, Michele d’Arcy Marincola, Lisa B. Malter, Norton Owen, Peter Rosenbaum, Christopher E. Swindlehurst, Liz Thompson, Anthony Tung, Tom von Foerster (alternate), and Lynda Zycherman.

 Stagehand: Yve Laris Cohen

-Stenographers: Debra A. Levinson and Dominick M. Tursi
+Stenographers: Debra A. Levinson (alternate), Dominick M. Tursi

 Lighting design: Madeline Best